July 12, 2021

 What is a customer data platform (CDP)?

-Customer data platforms (CDPs) are the latest and greatest software in the martech world.
 Leading brands and retailers around the world are turning to CDPs to reorganize their data around the customer, gain insights, and orchestrate exceptional customer experiences.
-But what is a CDP?
-Here’s a brief introduction.

-A customer data platform like Lexer's award-winning CDP is packaged software that brings together information from many sources and unifies it into an ongoing, integrated database with a streamlined, user-friendly format.
+A customer data platform is a tool that brings together information from different sources and unifies it into an ongoing, integrated database with a streamlined, user-friendly format.

-Once this information is integrated and standardized, the CDP can link that database with customer profiles, enabling it to store and track individual customer behavior across channels and touchpoints.
-These profiles enable brands to achieve a “single customer view,” or an all-in-one hub from which all customer information can be accessed, analyzed, segmented, and activated across all other marketing channels and retail systems.
+CDPs work to automate the unification of fragmented data.
+They then link these enriched databases with customer profiles, storing and tracking individual customer behavior across channels and touchpoints.
+These profiles allow brands to achieve a single customer view, or an all-in-one hub from which all customer information can be accessed, analyzed, segmented, and activated across marketing channels.

 This enables you to take a data-driven retail approach, ultimately improving metrics across the board.